usemytools/Docs/en/smart-smoke-detector/user-guide/device-installation.md

 ## Smart Gate Controller - Device Installation v1.0 ##

-Smart Gate Controller and timer installation is very easy.
+Smart Smoke Detector, Alarm and Notification installation is very easy.
 It is just like plug and play installation.

-Following is the device installation diagram of Smart Gate and timer v1.0.
+Following is the device installation diagram of Smart Smoke Detector, Alarm and Notification v1.0.

-{{< figure src="../smart-gate-controller-hardware-installation-v10.jpg" >}}
+{{< figure src="../smart-smoke-detector-hardware-installation-v10.jpg" >}}